Top 10 vegan cities around the world

 If you’re still full from the evening before, try something light at Raw & Roxy, experts when it comes to raw vegan food.
 Serving Caesar salads, raw snicker bars, and raw sushi, you’re sure to feel energised and rejuvenated after eating at this cafe.
 A recommended dish by frequent diners is the raw lasagne!

+The last of our vegan cities is Berlin.
 Head to Berlin to visit the first vegan supermarket in Europe, Veganz.
 Try vegan cheese, freshly baked goods, and packaged staples.
 Feeling peckish?
 They also have a deli counter where you can stop for an oat latte and a slice of cake – vegan heaven!

 You’ve made it this far into Veganuary but still can’t shake the memory of that Christmas cheese board?
 Stand by your pledge and satisfy that craving by booking onto a course run by Cashewbert.
 Learn how to curdle plant-based milk to create your own Cashewbert (camembert) and Bluebert (blue cheese).